rootid/rootid.github.io/_posts/2016-03-18-clean_code.md

   * How to enhance the code readability with efficiently and effectively?
     * Vertical formatting
       * Openness - single blank line between concepts
-      * Density - Increases the compreheission speed as more content
+      * Density - Increases the compreheission speed as more content clubbed into few lines
       * Reduce distance between blocks with same conceptual affinity

     * Horizontal formatting